Roasted Tomato Basil Soup

 • 5 stars

-• Hi Jennifer!
-Woo hoo!!
-We are THRILLED you are enjoying our tomato basil soup!!!
-Thank you so so much for sharing and for the awesome review!
+• Hi Mary!
+This makes us so so happy!
+We LOVE that you are loving our tomato basil soup!
+And that would be an awesome gift!!!
+Thank you so so much for sharing and for the wonderful review.
 That means the world to us!
-Please stay in touch!! xoxo Kris & Wesley
+Please stay in touch!
+Best, Kris & Wesley

 • 5 stars